karatelabs/karate/README.md

 There is a shortcut for `each` and equality (`==`) `match`-ing explained in the next section that can be quite useful, especially for schema-like validations.

 ## Schema Validation
 Karate provides a far more simpler and more powerful way than [JSON-schema](http://json-schema.org) to validate the stucture of a given payload.
-You can even mix data and conditional validations and perform the assertion in a single step.
+You can even mix data and conditional validations and perform all assertions in a single step.

 But first, a special short-cut for array validation needs to be introduced: